 The last work is the highly-advanced, magesterial al-Mughni: “The Enricher”.
 It builds on the previous texts by relating the positions of the mujtahid imams of other schools: discussing their differences and proof-texts; their juristic merits, rationales, strengths and weaknesses; and then concluding with his own preferred view.
 In most issues, his conclusions agree with the Hanbali madhhab; in some instances they do not.

 The above is an example of the gradual, step-by-step method orthodox scholarship has always adhered to; a method which produced as its fair fruits the great jurists of Sunni Islam.
-As for learning fiqh by way of fiqh al-maqarin - “comparative law” – without first being grounded in any one madhhab, this would be laughable if it were not so reckless and dangerous.
+As for gaining fiqh by way of fiqh al-maqarin, “comparative law,” without first being grounded in any one madhhab, this would be laughable if it were not so reckless and dangerous.

 Ibn Qudamah al-Maqdisi wrote the above books in the seventh century.
 The Hanbali madhhab, like other law schools, continued to develop since then.
 Texts and manuals penned by later jurist-authors have tended to be the ones taught, studied and used for fatwas in centuries after.
 Ibn Badran (d.1346H/1927CE), one of the last great Hanbali scholars of the previous century, advises the following course of study for learning the madhhab:

 Commence with Ibn Balban’s primer, Akhsar al-Mukhtasarat, or al-Buhuti’s ‘Umdat al-Talib.
 Then progress to Ibn Qudamah’s al-‘Umdah; if unavailable, then Mar‘i b.
 Yusuf al-Karmi’s Dalil al-Talib.
 Following this intermediary level, al-Buhuti’s Rawd al-Murbi‘ should be studied.
-At the final level of progression, al-Bahuti’s Sharh Muntaha al-Iradat is engaged with.
+The final level of progression, al-Bahuti’s Sharh Muntaha al-Iradat is engaged with.

-He further writes that, upon completion of the first two levels, one studies a primer in Islamic legal theory or usul al-fiqh.
-The text he mentions is al-Juwayni’s Waraqat.
-And that whilst studying the Sharh al-Muntaha at the final level, Ibn Qudamah’s Rawdat al-Nazir in legal theory is also studied.1
+He further writes that, upon completion of the first two levels, one studies a primer in Islamic legal theory (usul al-fiqh).
+The text he recommends is al-Juwayni’s Waraqat.
+And that while studying Sharh al-Muntaha at the final level, Ibn Qudamah’s Rawdat al-Nazir in legal theory is also studied.1